Nonlinearity and Quantum Metrology in the Double-Morse Potential: Preliminaries

-Using Eqs.~\eqref{eqn2.11} and \eqref{eqn5.7}, we evaluate the nonclassicality $\eta_{\mathrm{NC}}$.
 As shown in Fig.~\ref{fig5.3}, $\eta_{\mathrm{NC}}$ rises monotonically with $\alpha$ for $x_0=1,2,3$, indicating that the ground state becomes increasingly nonclassical as the double well deepens and separates.
+Similar to the non-Gaussianity, the nonclassicality is an explicit function of $A(\alpha,x_0)$.
 In the shallow-well regime $\alpha \approx (\ln 2)/x_0$, all curves start from the same small baseline $\eta_{\mathrm{NC}}\!\approx\!0.009$ (dashed reference), consistent with a nearly Gaussian ground state with negligible Wigner negativity.
 Increasing $\alpha$ enhances interference between the two localized components, which increases the integrated negativity $\nu$ and the nonclassicality $\eta_{\mathrm{NC}}$.

 To quantify how non-Gaussianity and nonclassicality co-vary, we plot $\eta_{\mathrm{NC}}$ versus $\eta_{\mathrm{NG}}$ in Fig.~\ref{fig5.4}.
 Data for $x_0=1,2,3$ collapse onto a single monotone curve: the dependence is approximately linear for small $\eta_{\mathrm{NG}}$ and becomes superlinear at larger $\eta_{\mathrm{NG}}$.
 We model this behavior with